 Currently there is only one known asteroid belt in our solar system.
 It is located between Mars and Jupiter and contains the dwarf planet Ceres.
 There is no official name for the asteroid belt but some have come to call it the Ceres belt after the dwarf planet.
 Asteroids within this belt range from 587 miles wide to 1 to 2 miles wide.
 When Jupiter and Mars' orbits bring them in close range of one another, their combined gravitational pull sometimes pulls these asteroids out of the belt.
 They either crash into another planet or become captured and become moons.

-The Kuiper Belt is a part of our solar system beyond Neptune where it is believed that many of our short period comets (comets with an orbit less than 200 years).
+The Kuiper Belt is a part of our solar system beyond Neptune where it is believed that many of our short period comets (comets with an orbit less than 200 years) come from.
 The Kuiper Belt is similar to our asteroid belt only much larger and is home of 4 identified dwarf planets Pluto, Haumea, Eris, and Makemake.
 There is also a list of objects that are being considered as dwarf planets but have not been fully designated as such.

 Projects to destroy these objects if their trajectory's (direction of travel) shows that they will impact with Earth.
 The closest object to come near earth thus far was a comet (Lexell) at 1.4 million miles.
 Impact from any object (depending on size) could prove deadly for Earth and its inhabitants so observations of these objects are crucial.
-By observing these objects, it gives us warning before an impact can occur allowing us sufficient time to find a way to destroy or divert these objects.
+By observing these objects, it gives us warning before an impact can occur allowing us enough time to find a way to destroy or divert these objects.
 This could save countless lives on our planet and prevent destruction of natural habitats.

 - What Are Asteroids Made From